kassane/Standalone-Server/paper/paper.md

 The programming language C++ is commonly used for resource intensive tasks.
-Simple-Web-Server is a library that can be utilized in C++ applications to implement web-resources or perform HTTP(S) requests in a simple manner across OS platforms compared to using a networking library directly.
+Simple-Web-Server is a library that can be utilized in C++ applications to implement web-resources or perform HTTP or HTTPS requests in a simple manner across OS platforms compared to using a networking library directly.
+Thus, Simple-Web-Server can be helpful for any research software written in C++ that needs to communicate with remote endpoints through HTTP or HTTPS.

 The main features, apart from speed and ease of use, are flexibility and safety.
 The asynchronous I/O library Asio C++ Library [@asio] is used to implement